Festive cocktails are a part of the holiday season and this Cranberry Orange Mimosa is an ideal libation for parties.

 Cranberry Orange Mimosa

 - Fill glass with sparkling wine.
-Garnish glass with an orange wedge and put a few cranberries in the glass.
+Garnish glass with an orange wedge and put a few cold or frozen cranberries in the glass.

 - Serve immediately.